Table of contents

 (M) The Association may, its sole discretion, cover in whole or in part a fine or penalty other than those listed in Rule 47.1… (Rule 47.2)

 The reason why cover is restricted in the case of the fines and penalties that are itemised in Rule 47.1 has been explained in (A) above.
 However, Rule 47.2 recognises the fact that restricting cover in this way may, in exceptional cases, cause hardship to the Member.
 Consequently, subject to the conditions that are imposed by Rule 47.2, the Association is given the discretion to cover in whole or in part a fine or penalty that has been imposed upon the Member, or upon a third party whom the Member is legally obliged to reimburse, in circumstances other than those described in Rule 47.1.
+However, for the avoidance of doubt, the Association is unlikely to exercise its discretion to provide cover for fines relating to the smuggling of cargo or goods, the cover for which is excluded under Rule 47.1.a.

 Discretion is exercised by the Board of Directors of the Association which will consider any application which the Member wishes to make under Rule 47.2 after the Member has paid the fine or penalty, and after the Member has provided a full and complete explanation of all the relevant circumstances that resulted in the imposition of the fine or penalty upon the Member.
-Whilst each case is considered on its own facts, the Board of Directors is under no obligation to give reasons for any decision that it reaches in relation to such application for cover.16
+Whilst each case is considered on its own facts, the Board of Directors is under no obligation to give reasons for any decision that it reaches in relation to such application for cover.10

 (N) …provided the Member has satisfied the Association that he took such steps as appear to the Association to be reasonable to avoid the event giving rise to the fine or penalty… (Rule 47.2)

 Discretion cannot be exercised in favour of the Member under Rule 47.2 unless and until the Member has demonstrated to the satisfaction of the Association that he took steps that are considered to be reasonable in order to avoid the event that gave rise to the fine or penalty.
-The onus is on the Member to convince the Association in this regard and to provide all relevant information and documentation, and to give all the assistance that the Association may require in order to enable it to properly investigate the claim.17
+The onus is on the Member to convince the Association in this regard and to provide all relevant information and documentation, and to give all the assistance that the Association may require in order to enable it to properly investigate the claim.11

 However, even if the Member satisfies all such requirements, the Association is under no obligation to exercise its discretion in favour of the Member.
 The Association must consider the interests of the membership as a whole, and may conclude that the event that gave rise to the fine or penalty was of such a nature, or had such characteristics, that it would be contrary to the interests of the membership as a whole to make cover available for the claim even if the Member had taken all reasonable steps to avoid it.